Places To Visit During Upper Mustang Trek

 The cave's dome-shaped ceilings are adorned with mandalas, enclosed by lotus petals and vajras, though some parts have been damaged over time.
 Despite this, the vibrant murals are well-preserved.
 Tashi Kabum is closely linked to Luri Gompa and is an important pilgrimage site for devotees seeking spiritual power and meditation.
 The trek to this cave from Yara village involves crossing the Puyon Khola and hiking narrow, rugged trails, offering breathtaking views of the valley.
 A visit to Tashi Kabum provides a deep connection to Mustang’s rich spiritual heritage and is a must for those looking to explore its religious history.

-Choedzong Gompa (also known as Chhuzong Gompa) is a 13th-14th century Tibetan Buddhist monastery located at a high altitude of 3,900 meters in the remote Upper Mustang region.
+Choedzong Ghumba (also known as Chhuzong Ghumba) is a 13th-14th century Tibetan Buddhist monastery located at a high altitude of 3,900 meters in the remote Upper Mustang region.
 Set in a hidden valley surrounded by multi-colored gorges, the gompa is rarely visited and remains locked most of the time, protecting its ancient mysteries and cultural treasures.

 Conclusion